 If your passport is still valid, you must submit it with your application.

 Identification other than the passport needs to be provided if the passport was issued to you before you turned 16 years of age.

 Additional identification must be issued by a federal, provincial, territorial, state government authority or equivalent abroad, and be valid.

 If the passport is expired for no more than one year, we will accept a photocopy of page 2 if it has your signature on it.
 For passports issued after May 9, 2015, we need a photocopy of both pages 2 and 3.
-All photocopies must be certified by a guarantor.
+All photocopies must be signed and dated by a guarantor.

 If your passport is expired for longer than one year, you cannot use it as identification.

 If your identification is not in English or French, you must provide an official translation of your identification.

 Are you changing your name?
 Read more about the steps you need to take to change your name in your passport.

 How to submit your documents